-Wade Self has dedicated the past 10 years to research focused on the development on new treatments for neurological diseases, including Amyotrophic Lateral Sclerosis (ALS), a disease Fraternity members know well.
-The motivation behind Wade’s interest in advancing the understanding of these diseases stems from a family history of Alzheimer’s Disease, as well as his involvement in philanthropic efforts for The ALS Association as a brother in The Bond.
+Wade has dedicated the past 10 years to research focused on developing new treatments for neurological diseases, including Amyotrophic Lateral Sclerosis (ALS), a disease Fraternity members know well.
+The motivation behind Wade’s interest in advancing understanding of these diseases stems from a family history of Alzheimer’s Disease, as well as his involvement in philanthropic efforts for the ALS Association as a brother in The Bond.
 Wade has experienced first-hand the devastating nature of how these diseases affect both patients and the caregivers (family, friends) that must watch helplessly as their loved ones succumb to incurable conditions.
-Wade’s passion lies in the vision of a future where these diseases are obsolete, and he believes science holds the key to that future.
+Wade’s passion lies in the vision of a future where these diseases are obsolete, and believes science holds the key to that future.

 Wade received his PhD in neuroscience from Washington University in St. Louis in the summer of 2018.
 During his graduate school tenure advised by Dr. Timothy Miller, Wade’s research focused on improving ALS clinical trial design, while also developing new technologies to determine if experimental therapies hit their intended targets in the brain and spinal cord during these trials.
 Wade secured research grants from the National Institute of Health and the ALS Association to perform his research in preclinical disease models and a clinical study in human subjects with ALS.
 Wade published 3 research articles in scientific journals detailing his work, and co-authored a book chapter with Dr. Miller describing the potential of a new class of therapeutics, antisense oligonucleotides, for the treatment of ALS.